 An opportunity to settle is provided during the 10 day period and if accepted, no further action is taken by CEDR and the matter is closed.
 Should the parties proceed to adjudication, CEDR aims to issue a decision within 30 days.
 Once the decision is made, it is binding on both parties.

-For further information about CISAS B2B please contact Emma Lucas, Commercial Dispute Services Manager on:
+For further information about CISAS B2B please contact Consumer Services Team at: